shapeshed/jekyll.shapeshed.com/_posts/2008-04-21-mobile_sites_are_more_than_mini_mes.md

 ---
 layout: post
 title: Mobile sites are more than mini-mes
-excerpt: Mobile versions of websites can be better than their bigger, richer web versions.
+description: Mobile versions of websites can be better than their bigger, richer web versions.
 Moreover user-focussed, task-driven mobile sites can inform and improve their bigger brothers.
 categories: [Opinion, Design]
 ---
 ## Task-driven on steroids